 Spider Posted August 17, 2016 Report Share Posted August 17, 2016 This is JSW1.
 It does work.
 But you have to uncompress it before running the code.
 The compression in this case is just to reduce the 'saved' file size down. :) any idea why when compressed down to 18K you couldn't get it to work?
 To expand on this a bit, this is 'compressed' Manic Miner (Software Projects version simply as I had that to hand) no cheats or anything else applied: Tape Structure: Basic: Notes: 10 Setup colours etc 20 Load the pic code.
 This is not a direct attribute load its a code file that will LDIR (move) the blocks into the correct place.
 Its a bit smaller that fully screen (768) or the middle (256) bytes.
 This also means it instantly appears rather than being 'drawn' 30 Call that 'code' to display the loading pic 40 Load the compressed game code 50 Call the game code at a certain place to uncompress (expand) it to where it should be and its proper size 60 Obvious :) 70 Call the game I thought about a high baud rate to reduce it a lot (say 3500 compared to 1500) but that would be a step too far maybe.
 Anyway the game code is now 15KB in size instead of 32KB , a substantial loading time saving. jetsetdanny 1 Quote Link to comment Share on other sites More sharing options...

 Spider Posted August 28, 2016 Report Share Posted August 28, 2016 any idea why when compressed down to 18K you couldn't get it to work?
 I wanted to expand (no pun intended!) on this for you once I had a bit of time to do 'something' ;) With a new turboloader and compression, I've achieved the following using the standard Software Projects release of Manic Miner.
 Some quick specs: Standard MM: Total Loading Time: 3 min 9 seconds Tape length: 3 min 35 sec Compressed + Turboload MM: Total Loading Time: 0 min 56 sec Tape Length: 0 min 58 sec Yes, under a minute all in. :D It can go higher but this (4500 baud) is about the top limit for a 'real' tape and you'd need a decent one to do this I think.
 Manic Miner Compressed Fast Load.tzx Basic Loader: 10,20,30,40 : Just some basic (no pun intended) details 50 : Black screen and set Ramtop (CLEAR) 60 : Load the 'pic and loader' code in at 65102 and its 435 bytes in total.
 Call it (651E2 = 65100) 70,80,90 : Put your pokes if required here 100 : Tiny pause then start the game Here is the actual 'pic data' , as you can see its about the minimal number of blocks I could save to get it to work.
 Note its not animated in this so the starting and ending of the letters is the start/end: Tape structure: Details of the 'combi' screen and loader: 65102 starts here: LD HL, 65122 ; Setup to move 219 bytes from 65122 to 22818 LD DE, 22818 ; 22818 is most of the middle screen attributes LD BC, 219 ; to 'draw' the loading graphic blocks LDIR ; Move them!
 NOP ; Do nothing CALL 65343 ; Call the loader RET ; Drop back out to Basic ** The 'code' between these two is not really 'code' as such it is actually just data: The 'graphic blocks' to move ** 65343 (almost as there's a half a dozen bytes before this but they are not relevant to this) LD IX, 32768 ; Tell the turboloader that we are loading at 32768 LD DE, 16296 ; and its an expected length of 16296 bytes long CALL 65359 ; Call the turboloader now, when its finished it returns here (CALL = GOSUB) JP 32768 ; Call the uncompressor ** The 'code' following this is the turbo loader itself ** No point posting that.
 Without calling the uncompressor, we'd return to Basic with the 'compressed' code still (32768,16296) which would not be too helpful to use, so it makes sense to 'uncompress' it before returning.
 We could go a stage further and change the RET at 65117 to JP 33792 to 'call' the game code which would mean there was never a return to Basic but the idea of this is not to attempt any form of protection it is merely a fast load of a compressed block.
 Doing this though there is a little risk of the code being 'uncompressed' over itself (when it was looking for the next instruction after calling the decompressor code) which could result in a crash.
 There are easy ways around this should it be needded though.
-The quick and easy way is to simply stick those few 'call the decompressor' bytes into the screen out of the way and run it from there. jetsetdanny, andrewbroad and Metalmickey 3 Quote Link to comment Share on other sites More sharing options...
+The quick and easy way is to simply stick those few 'call the decompressor' bytes into the screen out of the way and run it from there.
+Metalmickey, jetsetdanny and andrewbroad 3 Quote Link to comment Share on other sites More sharing options...

 jetsetdanny Posted August 29, 2016 Author Report Share Posted August 29, 2016 Congratulations on bringing the loading time down to under one minute, Andy :) .
 That's quite an achievement!
 Spider 1 Quote Link to comment Share on other sites More sharing options...